 - It does not have the unique composition of breast milk.
 As good as today's formula is, it does not have the unique composition and antibodies of breast milk.

-- Making bottle feeding is a precise job.
-For example, the temperature must always be well adjusted to your little one and you will have to boil bottles and teats every day.
+- Making formula milk is a precise job.
+For example, the temperature must always be properly adjusted to your little one and you will have to boil bottles and teats daily.